 - ingredient list, (never before captured by USDA), and

 - date stamp associated with most current product formulation.

 All data is archived, allowing for dietary trends tracking.

 A Presidential Memo on 28 October, 2011 directed agencies to develop public-private partnerships in areas of importance to the agency's mission.
-In response, Dr. Catherine Woteki, Under Secretary and Chief Science Officer of the USDA, developed multiple initiatives, including one to augment the USDA National Nutrient Database with compositional data on branded food products.
-As part of USDA response to the Presidential Memorandum, USDA approached us to see if the organization would join with the Agency in a public-private partnership to enhance USDA National Nutrient Database with branded and private label food products.
+In response, Dr. Catherine Woteki, Under Secretary and Chief Science Officer of the USDA, developed multiple initiatives, including one to augment the USDA FoodData Central with compositional data on branded food products.
+As part of USDA response to the Presidential Memorandum, USDA approached us to see if the organization would join with the Agency in a public-private partnership to enhance USDA FoodData Central with branded and private label food products.

-Beyond our interest in seeing big data being realized in the USDA National Nutrient Database System, our interest in partaking in the Partnership stemmed from its work on a manuscript on 12 principles for best practices in the establishment and operation of research public-private partnerships and the interest in undertaking a “proof of concept” using the 12 principles. (more information about the 12 principles)
+Beyond our interest in seeing big data being realized in USDA FoodData Central, our interest in partaking in the Partnership stemmed from its work on a manuscript on 12 principles for best practices in the establishment and operation of research public-private partnerships and the interest in undertaking a “proof of concept” using the 12 principles. (more information about the 12 principles)